Revolution of Dignity: Attack on Maidan

 Following the warning, the police advanced on thousands of protesters on Maidan Nezalezhnosti (Independence Square) with guns, a water cannon, and an armored personnel carrier.
-Tents housing protesters were burning on the main square.
+Tents housing protesters were burned in the main square.
 The police justified their actions as part of an anti-terror campaign against "individuals who had clearly armed themselves".
 Opposition leader Arseniy Yatsenyuk called on the police to retreat 200 meters up Instytutska Street and urged both sides to call a truce until morning.
 Protesters on the square stacked tires and other burning debris to create a wall of fire between themselves and security forces.

 The TV channel 5 Kanal's broadcast was shut down countrywide but remained available via satellite (with a brief interruption) and a live feed on YouTube.
-It resumed service some hours later.

 At approximately 22:00, it was reported that the police had broken through the protesters' barricades on the eastern side of the square.
 Officers then tried to retake the occupied Trade Unions building but failed.

-Presidential adviser Hanna Herman said that negotiations between the government and the opposition would only happen once peace was restored and the crowds retreated, and that "calling further for armed conflict is a great crime against the Ukrainian people and the Ukrainian state."
+Presidential adviser Hanna Herman said that negotiations between the government and the opposition would not happen until peace was restored and the crowds retreated, and that "calling further for armed conflict is a great crime against the Ukrainian people and the Ukrainian state."
 General Prosecutor of Ukraine Viktor Pshonka said: "Organisers of mass protests will be held accountable.
 We will demand the heaviest punishment both for those who revved people up to take part in today's action and for those who organised and controlled them."

 At 01:35 the next morning, street lights were switched off around the square.
 The activists believed that this heralded the beginning of a decisive assault.